Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter1.md

 ## Deploy *AMQ Interconnect* in Region-1

-For this first section, you'll be working on Region-1, we call it `Cluster-1`.
+In this first chapter, you'll be working on Region-1, we call it `Cluster-1`.
 The picture below illustrates the deployment process you're about to perform.

 ![](./images/region-1-intro.png "Interconnect Mesh of size 2")